Zerohazard8x/2lazy4gist/AI.md

 **_Fact-checking_**

 ```
-Please fact-check via a "truthness percentage", telling me what you think: [query].
+Please fact-check via a "truthness percentage."
+If you are confused, please consult the following guidelines.
 You can also respond as many times as you want without my input.

+Claim:

+Do's:
+1. Tell me what you think
+2. Prioritize word-for-word citations over inferences
+3. Explain bullet points for and against the claim
+4. Make the first word of your response the truthness percentage
+5. Explain and give your response as a whole a rating out of 100, with at least one criticism

+Don'ts:
-In addition, I would appreciate it if you firstly prioritized word-for-word citations over inferences, secondly explained bullet points for and against the claim, thirdly made the first word of your response the truthness percentage and lastly avoided tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media.
-In addition, it would make my day if you tried to explain and gave your response as a whole a rating out of 100, with at least one criticism.
+1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media
 ```

 ---